 Alternative sentencing is an expression of the state’s leniency.
 It means that a Virginia judge believes you can be rehabilitated.
 If you receive alternative sentencing, take advantage of the opportunity that it offers – and prove that the judge was right about you.

-The most important thing to remember is this: If you are arrested and charged with a criminal offense in Virginia, you must arrange at once to meet with a Manassas criminal defense attorney.
+The most important thing to remember is this: If you are arrested and charged with a criminal offense in Virginia, you must arrange at once to meet with a Fairfax criminal defense attorney.